Blog

 • Does the employee display a negative attitude about the work or the workplace?

-• Is the employee chronically late for work?
-Do they often call in sick?
+• Is the employee chronically late for or absent from work?

 • Does the employee spend a lot of time on their phone?
 Do they take long breaks?

 If you have noticed an employee displaying one or more of these behaviors, it is time to do an immediate assessment of their performance record for the past few months.
-This will help to pinpoint if the behaviors developed over time or if they have always been there.
+This will help to pinpoint if the behavior developed over time or if it has always been there.
 Something may have changed in the employee's work or homelife situation that has caused a shift in their focus.
 You can work to address this by discussing the situation with them and jointly developing potential solutions.

 Discover the reason(s) behind the underperformance.